Catalyst Grant

 • PIs must be eligible to hold research funding at the University of Toronto or external funding partners.

-Applications are submitted via the DSI Good Grants application portal.
+Applications are submitted via the DSI online portal.

-Register an account and select “Start Application” for “Catalyst Grant.”
+Register an account or log into an existing account and select "Start Application" for "Catalyst Grant."

 LOI Stage